-- It is important to note masks do NOT preclude social distancing.
-Face coverings should be worn, and social distancing followed when possible.
+- It is important to note cloth face coverings do NOT preclude social distancing.
+Cloth face coverings should be worn, and social distancing followed when possible.

-- Acceptable masks include non-medical grade disposable face masks or cloth face coverings worn over the nose and mouth, or full-face shields to protect eyes, nose, and mouth.
+- Acceptable masks include non-medical grade disposable face masks or cloth face coverings worn over the nose and mouth.
+Face shields, neck gaiters, or fleeces are not recommended.

 - Children younger than 2 years old should not wear a mask at any time.

-- It may be impractical for students to wear masks or face shields while participating in some non- UIL athletic or other extracurricular activities; however, those students required to wear a face covering should wear them when entering and exiting facilities and practice areas and when not actively engaging in those activities.
+- It may be impractical for students to wear a cloth face covering while participating in some non- UIL athletic or other extracurricular activities; however, those students required to wear a cloth face covering should wear them when entering and exiting facilities and practice areas and when not actively engaging in those activities.

-- Schools may allow students who are actively exercising to remove masks or face shields as long as they maintain social distancing.
+- Schools may allow students who are actively exercising to remove their cloth face covering as long as they maintain social distancing.

-- Schools must require students, teachers, and staff wear masks or face shields as they arrange themselves in positions that will allow them to maintain safe distancing.
+- Schools must require students, teachers, and staff wear cloth face coverings as they arrange themselves in positions that will allow them to maintain safe distancing.